More About Northwest ParkCome for a Visit...

 10. When are the Tobacco Museum and Archive buildings open?

-They are open mid March to mid December, Tuesday, Wednesday, Thursday and Saturday from 12 – 4 p.m.
+They are open mid March to mid December, Fridays from 10 – 4 p.m.

 11. Can we reserve/rent Park facilities for parties/events?

 We rent the Warming Shed and Picnic Pavilion areas to people who wish to have events.
 For information about facility rentals, see the Town of Windsor website here.
 To contact park staff, you may email northwest firstname.lastname@example.org, phone 860-285-1886, or mail to: Northwest Park, 145 Lang Rd., Windsor, CT 06095.